 A business relationship includes a pre-existing or current business relationship between the employer and the apprentice/trainee; for example, when the apprentice/ trainee is a partner, a director of the company, a previous director or partner or involved in franchise arrangements.

+[Schedule 1 amended in Gazette 17 Dec 2013 p.
+6230.]

 Schedule 2 — Provisions about old agreements and old training contracts